 Finding out what you want and writing it down in detail is the first step in good planning.
 It's critical to be clear about what success means to you.
 This is the cornerstone of your strategy.
 Achieving a goal is what it means to succeed.
-You will never succeed if you do not establish objectives, according to this definition.
+According to this definition, you will never succeed if you do not establish objectives.

 2. Be Ready For The Unexpected

 A single blunder has destroyed many of the best-laid strategies.
 Preparing for the unexpected might be the difference between failing to achieve your goals or succeeding despite a setback.
 So, how do you plan for the unforeseeable?
 Make a list of all the things that may go wrong with your strategy.
-Then, for each conceivable issue, devise solutions and backups.
-Even if I'm travelling a familiar route, I normally leave my GPS on to assist me to avoid traffic jams, construction, or missed turns.
+Then, for each potential issue, devise solutions and backups.
+Even if I'm travelling a familiar route, I normally leave my GPS on to assist me in avoiding traffic jams, construction or missed turns.

 3. Prioritize Your Objectives

-As you develop your processes and establish solid habits, you'll likely discover that there isn't enough time in each day to achieve all of your objectives.
+As you develop your processes and establish solid habits, you'll likely discover that there isn't enough time each day to achieve all of your objectives.
 Make good use of your time by prioritizing the things that are most important to you.
-If you're having trouble deciding how to prioritize your objectives, try using a numerical ranking system or the Eisenhower Matrix.
+If you're having trouble prioritizing your objectives, try using a numerical ranking system or the Eisenhower Matrix.

 Prioritizing your objectives also entails avoiding allowing items that didn't even make your list to stand in the way of achieving the ones that did.
 In other words, don't allow a phone call from a telemarketer to prevent you from working on your website.